MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

  `<Updates Enabled="TRUE" UpdatePath="\\server\updates" />`

 This article does not cover all the issues related to managing updates for Office in your organization.
-For more information on that end-to-end scenario, including using Group Policy, see [Choose how to manage updates to Office 365 ProPlus](choose-how-to-manage-updates-to-office-365-proplus.md).
+For more information on that scenario, including using Group Policy, see [Choose how to manage updates to Office 365 ProPlus](choose-how-to-manage-updates-to-office-365-proplus.md).

 <a name="BKMK_excludeorremove"> </a>